narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_04/lab_sheet_4.md

 ## Task 1: Calibrating a Monocular Camera with ROS

-ROS uses OpenCV for camera calibration but the format in which it stores the data is different than OpenCV.
-Also, you need to know where to place the camera calibration files so ROS can find them and publish them.
+ROS uses OpenCV for camera calibration but the format in which it stores the data differs from OpenCV.
+Also, please know where to place the camera calibration files so ROS can find them and publish them.

 1. First, you need to install the USB cam package from ROS and uvcdynctrl to disable autofocus: